Fiction and Reality

 What if a community of creative people, representing visual art, tries to tell one story, at the same time, without being bound by any rule or convention, set by any individual, constitution or committee.
 An inquiry, an experiment if you prefer, in order to find out whether or not the so called "creative process" is also a "free process".
 Free from social norms, economic or political interests, egos, positions and possessions.
 Free from fear.

 Would it be possible for a work like that, to have a truly collective character and meaning?
 Would it be possible for a narrative to have a structure from beginning to end or would this multi-diversity of voices eventually brings chaos?
+Would any of the established "art world" - being galleries, institutions and gate-keepers in general - be willing to help bring such a project to the public?

 What do you think?